raspberrychris/paddleboardmaster/content/post/dama-inflatable-stand-up-paddle-board.md

 ![Dama-inflatable-paddleboard](/uploads/86512058-7cc0-4615-a079-4d5258fe7858.jpeg "Dama-inflatable-paddleboard")

-This paddle board is absolutely perfect for doing Yoga on.
+Ok guys, you’ll be pleased to hear that this paddle board is **absolutely perfect** for Yoga.
 It is also suitable for beginners to paddle boarding.
-If you are looking for a good quality board that is easy to use then you will have a lot of fun using the Dama Inflatable Stand Up Paddle Board.
+If you are looking for a good quality board that is easy to use then you will have a lot of fun using the [**Dama Inflatable Stand Up Paddle Board.**](#)

 ## Dama Inflatable Stand Up Paddle Board - What sizes does it come in?

 ![Dama-inflatable-paddleboard](/uploads/696d1210-518b-4805-b1ad-7ecebbaf38fd.jpeg "Dama-inflatable-paddleboard")

+The Dama paddle board comes in three different sizes.

 ### Key Stats

-Length: 10'6''
+* Length: 10'6''

-Width: 32''
+* Width: 32''

-Thickness:6''
+* Thickness:6''

-Weight:19.8lbs
+* Weight:19.8lbs

-Max Capacity: 330lbs
+* Max Capacity: 330lbs

 ## Dama Inflatable Stand Up Paddle Board - What are the features?

-This paddle board comes with some of the coolest features!
+We are not joking when we say that this paddle board comes with some of the coolest features!

-Check it out!
+**Check it out!**

 ## 🏄 Camera Bracket

 Want to share your life and become an online celebrity like other bloggers?
 Want to record your happy time with your friends on water?
-Still take pictures with the cell phone in your hand?
-Dama added a Sports camera bracket mount on their inflatable stand up paddle board, where you can install your sport camera on the paddle board directly.
+Still take pictures with the cell phone in your hand? **Dama** added a Sports camera bracket mount on their inflatable stand up paddle board, where you can install your sport camera on the paddle board directly.
 This updated design belong exclusively to DAMA.
 Start to record your fun time on water!

 ## 🏄 Steel D Rings